» If all the world is a stage, then where do the spectators sit? «

 as the deviating original writing

 of this second to the earliest more detailed source of the Beethoven biography with the highest important passage, missing in the print (within the appendix to L. v.
-B. Studies in the Thorough-Bass, Vienna 1832), regarding the generous gift of money of the London Philharmonic Society which B. on his deathbed so immensely moved out of gratitude.
+B. Studies in Thorough-Bass, Vienna 1832), regarding the generous gift of money of the London Philharmonic Society which B. on his deathbed so immensely moved out of gratitude.
 As also with difference at the beginning in respect of the birthday taken over by B. himself and at the broken end, here with “(Now will be inserted the Preliminary Report to the Miserere.)”, followed by naming of the annex I. as the funeral oration of Grillparzer.
 Otherwise the authentic report of the one who was present from the earliest time in Vienna.
-At the most legendary wrestlings with Wölfl at the piano in the house of Wetzlar,
+At the most legendary wrestlings with Wölfl at the piano at the house of Wetzlar,

 at the disastrous first of FIDELIO